vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 | `from`          | The sender's phone number, or the sender's name.
 | `text`          | The contents of the SMS message.

-Beside this we need to submit the API key in a header named "X-Api-Key".
-In the Peakboard Building block we just use a text placeholder block to build the correct URL including the query parameters.
-That's all.
+We also submit the API key in a header called `X-Api-Key`, in order to authenticate ourselves.

+In the Peakboard Building Blocks, we use use a text placeholder block to build the correct URL, including all the query parameters:

 ![image](/assets/2025-07-31/030.png)

-Currently we're not evaluating the response form the API but just writing it into the log.
-The API returns a code to that lets us precisely determine success or error reasons.
-The codes can be check [here](https://docs.seven.io/en/rest-api/endpoints/sms#return-codes).
+For our application, we don't evaluate the response from the API.
+All we do is write it into the log.
+The API returns a code that lets us know if the call was a success or failure.
+For more information, check out the [SMS endpoint return codes](https://docs.seven.io/en/rest-api/endpoints/sms#return-codes).

 To learn about the seven API, you can check out the [seven API documentation](https://docs.seven.io/en).